|

 lashes, painted lower lashes, molded lightly painted hair, open

-mouth, magic skin stuffed body, dressed in light brown suede like
+mouth, magic skin latex stuffed body, dressed in light brown suede like

 cloth two piece shirt & pants, applied vinyl fringe and two